OpenVPN/openvpn-gui/README.rst

     not be shown while connecting.
 Warnings such as interactive service not started or multiple config files with same name are also suppressed.

-service_only
-    If set to "1", OpenVPN GUI's normal "Connect" and "Disconnect" actions are changed so they start/stop the OpenVPN service instead of launching openvpn.exe directly.

 show_balloon
     0: Never show any connected balloon